haskell/ghcup-hs/docs/install.md

 Unsupported.
 GHC may or may not work.
 Upgrade to WSL2.

-### MacOS <13
+### MacOS <10.13

 Not supported.
-Would require separate binaries, since >=13 binaries are incompatible.
+Would require separate binaries, since >=10.13 binaries are incompatible.
 Please upgrade.

 ### MacOS aarch64

 HLS bindists are still experimental.
-Stack is theoretically supported, but has no binaries yet.
+Stack has only unofficial binaries for this platform.
+There are various issues with GHC itself.

 ### FreeBSD